DocOfi/PracticalMachineLearning/index.md

 D        0      0      0   1930      0
 E        0      0      0      0   2165

-The prediction on the the first test dataset was 99% accurate. it misclassified only 40 out of a possible 5,886 entries.
+The prediction on the the first test dataset was 99% accurate. it misclassified only 40 out of a possible 5,886 entries for an overall misclassification rate of **0.68%**.

 ```r